gothic-hedge-society/fintech.trading.competition/README.md

 # Registration

-Currently enrolled graduate or undergraduate student with a .edu address may register for the competition by following these steps:
+Currently enrolled graduate or undergraduate students with a .edu address may register for the competition by following these steps:

 1. Visit the [registration
     page](https://dukefinance.wufoo.com/forms/2022-duke-fintech-trading-competition/)